 EVENTS – CONFERENCES – GROUPS – INDIVIDUALS

-CCAC Grants cover costs of live captioning, up to $300 for each event.
-Read guidelines below for 3 sorts of grants
+CCAC Grants cover costs of live captioning, for official non-profits, up to $300.

 Applications to be submitted at least one month in advance of the event.
 The organization or event agrees to budget for Live Event Captioning for future events.

 Photo shows live event captioning at a large conference.
 Multinational companies have used live captioning for many years – everyone in the audience can read the spoken word no matter what their first language is.
 Now, people with hearing loss and deafness ask for live captioning too.
 We deserve it for access and inclusion!

 1. Send an email to us, CCACaptioning@gmail.com, with your interest.

 2. We will email you the form to complete and return to the CCAC.

 3. A CCAC grants committee reviews each application as time allows and will keep you informed.
 Be sure to read all the guidelines above (about public entities) and below before sending us your request.